 - Overall, the MPART Land Application Workgroup has identified gaps in our data and knowledge about the impact of PFAS containing biosolids and we have worked to summarize and disseminate the results of our work on these topics to the public.

-- Continue investigations in Fort Gratiot Township and Palo areas.
+- Continue investigations in Fort Gratiot Township, Livingston County, and Palo areas.

 - Implement EPA multi-use grant which includes tasks to further evaluate PFAS in wastewater solids/sludge and associated biosolids.